-The Governance Study will seek to improve government services in the Lower Russian River region.
-The Study will take 6 – 9 months (Dec '22 – Sept '23) and result in recommendations for improving local, "city-level" services throughout the Lower Russian River region.
+The Governance Study will result in recommendations for improving local, "city-level" services throughout the Lower Russian River region.
 Recommendations will be based on an analysis of funding and governance strategies matched with community input on service gaps and needs.

-Through public workshops, stakeholder meetings, and online tools, the community will be asked to identify unmet needs, gaps in existing services, and potential new services.
-And, the community will have a chance to review current revenue spending and governance tools to understand such questions as "where are ToT revenues spent?"
+Through public workshops, stakeholder meetings, and online tools, we have been working to identify unmet needs, gaps in existing services, and potential new services.

-The FY 2023-24 Tourist Impact Fund (TIF) Grant Application Process will open soon.
+The FY 2023-24 Tourist Impact Fund (TIF) Grant Application Process is now open

 The Sonoma County Transient Occupancy Tax (TOT) is a tax on accommodations at lodging and camping facilities in the unincorporated areas of the county.
 From this fund, each Supervisorial District in the county receives a percentage for discretionary projects within each District from the Tourism Impact Fund (TIF).